john-itcsolutions/cheirrs/README.md

 `python3 scripts/cli.py deploy-to uk8s`

 (Passthrough should be natively enabled to your Accelerator GPU.)

 ______________________________________________________________

 # There is commented-out text below (hidden), refering to setting up a Postgres database with PostGIS and Open Street Maps.
 It appears that the procedure above utilises MongoDB, a no-SQL, non-relational database system, as the persistence store ..

+As noted above, it is possible, using cross-model referencing, and "offers", to enable an application in a separate controller and model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('general') on the localhost-localhost controller and the k8s model therein.
+(See above at the "## Set up Cross-Model Referenced "offer" .. " heading.)

 To be continued.